chokevin8/chokevin8.github.io/_posts/2023-06-20-stable-diffusion-part3.md

 ---

-The next part (last part of blog on stable diffusion) will cover more mathematical details on LDMs that were not covered in this part of the blog.
+Now that we've fully understood the entire story of the training objective (of how VAE's ELBO derivation is similar to LDMs) and how its simplified training objective is also just like a MSE, the next part (last part of blog on stable diffusion) will cover more mathematical details on LDMs that were not covered in this part of the blog, especially regarding conditioning and classifier-free guidance.

 *Image credits to:*
 - [VAE Directed Graphical Model](https://arxiv.org/pdf/1312.6114.pdf)